 At peak season, tomatoes need little more than a sprinkling of salt.
-But when you’re feeling something a little more composed, turn to this Simple Tomato Salad.
+But when you’re feeling something a little more composed, turn to this simple Tomato and Shallot Salad.
 It’s a simple side dish that highlights the sweet flavor of tomatoes with frizzled shallots, garlic and a drizzle of infused oil.

 The most important component of this fresh tomato salad is, not surprisingly, the tomatoes.
 You need juicy, perfectly ripe tomatoes for this side dish to be a hit.
 We opt for heirloom tomatoes because first off, they’re prettier.
 But they also tend to have more firm flesh and less seeds.